Hawaii has no shortage of hiking trails, and that includes Oahu!

 For many hiking trails on Oahu, it’s best to avoid them after it’s rained.
 In lots of cases, the rain can make the trails slick and create a situation that can cause you to slip easily.

 Even if it’s dry, many trails have loose gravel that can make it easy to slip, so always be careful and watch your footing.
 This also makes it important to wear trail shoes or sandals that will give you more traction than standard footwear.
-Here’s some more about the best shoes to wear for hiking in Hawaii.
+Here’s some more about some of the best shoes to wear for hiking in Hawaii.

 No matter which trail you choose, even if it’s labeled as easy, you’ll want to be reasonably fit for the trails and prepare well!